atsign-foundation/atsign.dev/content/en/docs/Get-Started/The-Virtual-Environment.md

 Please ensure that you have Docker up and running before you proceed.
 {{% /alert %}}

-**Loopback Adapter**
+**Loopback adapter**

 Install the Microsoft loopback adapter and configure it.
-For instructions on how to do this, please watch the video below:
+The video showing how to do that is here:

 <iframe src="https://player.vimeo.com/video/506374699?title=0&amp;byline=0&amp;portrait=0" class="video-frame" style="position:relative;top:0;left:-20px;width:750px;height:400px;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="true"></iframe>

-**Start up the at_virtual_environment**
+**Start up the at_virtual_enviroment**

 Run cmd and enter the following commands.
-You can run cmd by using the <kbd>windows</kbd> key and the <kbd>r</kbd> key then typing cmd.
+You can run cmd by using the windows key and the r key then typing cmd.

 ```
 mkdir ve